Emma Green (nurse): Early life

 Emma Green was born in 1843 into a wealthy and socially aspiring family in Alexandria, Virginia.
 She was raised in a devout Episcopalian household.
 She had three brothers who lived in town, three older sisters, and three younger sisters.
 She grew up in the Carlyle House in Alexandria along with her older sister Lydia, her mother Jane Muir Green, and her father James.
 In her youth, Emma Green sometimes stayed at the adjacent Mansion Hotel House owned by her family, or stayed at their 232 acre family farm outside town called The Grove.

 Her father, James Green, was the owner of the Mansion House Hotel and also the richest man in Alexandria by 1859.
 His hotel housed boarders, servants, and 16 slaves, including several enslaved children.
 The family also owned the Green & Brother furniture factory, which when the Civil War reached the outskirts of Alexandria in 1860, was confiscated as a prison for Union deserters.
 Emma's brothers were not directly involved in owning or renting slaves, unlike their father.
-Her little Alice sister died in March 1860 of a sudden illness.
+Her little sister Alice died in March 1860 of a sudden illness.
 Her two eldest sisters Mary and Elizabeth married into the Stringfellow family, Sarah married into the Jacobs family, and Lydia never married.
 By 1861, Green had made the acquaintance of her future husband Frank Stringfellow, a student in Alexandria.
 He then began teaching Latin in Mississippi at age 20, to earn money to marry Green.